Raven Oak: Professional writing

 Oak's tie-in short story, "Scout's Honor", was published in 2020 as part of a Kickstarter project by PNW artist, Jeff Sturgeon, entitled The Last Cities of Earth.
 The anthology was picked up by Kevin J. Anderson's WordFire Press and republished in January 2022.
 The stories take place on a post-apocalyptic Earth after the eruption of Yellowstone, as seen in Jeff Sturgeon's artwork.
 The anthology also includes stories by Jody Lynn Nye, Kevin J. Anderson, Brenda Cooper, David Gerrold, and others.
-Her short story, "Weightless," was published in The Great Beyond Anthology in 2020 and focuses on the ableist focus of space travel, while her story "Learning to Fly," will also be published in the It Has Pockets Anthology by Clockwork Dragon.
+Her short story, "Weightless," was published in The Great Beyond Anthology in 2020 and focuses on the ableist focus of space travel.
+It was later reprinted in Soul Jar: Thirty-one Fantastical Tales by Disabled Authors.
+Her story "Learning to Fly," was to be published in the It Has Pockets Anthology by Clockwork Dragon but the anthology was cancelled when one of the co-editors died in 2021.
+Queer Sci-Fi's Ninth Annual Flash Fiction Contest Anthology featured Oak's story "Wrinkled," in 2022, where it picked up an "Honorable Mention."

+"Eye of the Beholder," co-written with author Jennifer Brozek, was published in Gen Con's Writer Symposium Anthology entitled Interdimensions (ISBN 978-1-961654-18-1) in 2024 from Atthis Arts.
+A special edition was available at the convention itself, followed by a trade publication version.